 The annual financial statements have been prepared on the basis of accounting policies applicable to a going concern.
-This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business
+This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business.

-The directors have assessed the going concern assumption after consideration of the following:
+The board of directors have assessed the going concern assumption after consideration of the following:

-- Should MTN Group not declare an interim dividend in September 2023 (which is anticipated to be the case having regard to the MTN Group dividend policy), such dividends may, subject to the applicable conditions in the Company's memorandum of incorporation, be rolled up to the agreed amount, being an amount calculated on the date the relevant priority of payments set out in such memorandum of incorporation, equal to no more than 105% of the issue price of the Company's unredeemed preference shares plus all accrued and/or accumulated preference share dividends in relation to such preference shares. - Should cash resources once again become strained, (including as a result of the dividend roll up mechanism in relation to the Company's preference shares not being available to the Company, the Company's directors would consider the possibility of either additional subordinated loans from MTN Group, or requesting consent from the holders of such preference shares for the postponement of payment of such preference share dividends.
+- Should cash resources once again become strained, (including as a result of the dividend roll up mechanism in relation to the Company's preference shares not being available to the Company), the Company's directors would consider the possibility of either additional subordinated loans from MTN Group and/or MTN Holdings, or requesting consent from the holders of such preference shares for the postponement of payment of such preference share dividends.
 This would assist in providing MTN Zakhele Futhi with improved liquidity to meet its obligations. - The Company's only asset is the 76 835 378 ordinary shares held in MTN Group.
-MTN Zakhele Futhi is entirely dependent on the dividends received from MTN Group and any appreciation in the MTN share price to generate income. - MTN declared a final dividend of 330 cents per share on 13 March 2023.
-This will ensure that, subject to application of the preference share dividend roll up mechanism referred to above, MTN Zakhele Futhi has enough cash to meet its preference share obligations and operational requirements for the next 12 months. - The preference share funding redemption date has been extended to November 2024.
-The capital amount of the third-party funding is therefore not scheduled for repayment within the next 12-month period.
+MTN Zakhele Futhi is entirely dependent on the dividends received from MTN Group and any appreciation in the MTN share price to generate income. - As per the MTN Group Stock Exchange News Service announcement released on 17 March 2025, MTN Group has declared an ordinary dividend per share of 345 cents for 31 December 2024 year end.
+This will ensure that, subject to application of the preference share dividend roll up mechanism referred to above, MTN Zakhele Futhi has enough cash to meet its preference share obligations and operational requirements for the next 12 months. - MTNZF announced a Scheme Extension which is effective as of 12 November 2024, as all conditions precedent to the extension were successfully executed.
+The scheduled maturity date of the Scheme is, by reason of the Scheme Extension, now 23 November 2027.
+This is subject to certain conditions attached to the scheme, whereby should the necessary conditions allow, the Board of Directors can unwind the scheme at a point in time.